Are you interested in writing a blog for us? Read more here.Write a blog for FSRH

 In 1997 I became one of the first nurse practitioners in genito-urinary medicine in the country.
 It was an exciting and dynamic job and the team I worked with was amazing.
-As part of the role I was expected to undertake the English National Board for Nursing, Midwifery and Health Visiting (ENB) 901 Family Planning in Society course, which I completed in 1998.
-I was the first male nurse to undertake the course and none of the instructing nurses wanted to work with me because I was male.
+As part of the role I was expected to take the English National Board for Nursing, Midwifery and Health Visiting (ENB) 901 Family Planning in Society course, which I completed in 1998.
+I was the first male nurse to take the course and none of the instructing nurses wanted to work with me because I was male.
 The course director took me under her wing and was my clinical trainer.
-I am eternally grateful as she was an amazing and talented nurse who I learned much form.
+I am eternally grateful, as she was an amazing and talented nurse who I learned much form.

 I love the interdisciplinary nature of sexual and reproductive health doctors and nurses working together and being trained together, by other doctors and nurses.
-I have learned much as a student/learner form different members of the MDT and feel that we all have something to contribute.
+I have learned much as a student/learner from different members of the MDT and feel that we all have something to contribute.

 At the point of care delivery, there is an expectation that regardless of the professional background of the clinician that the patient receives the same level of care and for that to happen, clinicians require the same knowledge skills and behaviours.
 In addition, I also like the parity of esteem of nurses taking the same qualifications as our medical colleagues.